wpallstars/fix-plugin-does-not-exist-notices/README.md

 ### Contributing

 Contributions are welcome!
+Please follow these steps to set up a development environment:

+1. Install [LocalWP](https://localwp.com/) and create a clean site called "Plugin Testing" using the "Preferred" setup option
+2. Run "Site shell" once from the LocalWP page on the site's settings to ensure wp-cli is enabled
+3. Run "Add Run Configurations to VS Code" to update site configuration files in: ~/Local/plugin-testing/conf/
+4. Clone this repository to your local machine
+5. Use the build.sh and deploy-local.sh scripts to build and deploy the plugin for testing

+[AugmentCode.com](https://augmentcode.com/) is recommended as a good all-in-one AI IDE for plugin development and testing.

-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request with your improvements.

 1. Fork the repository
 2. Create your feature branch: `git checkout -b feature/amazing-feature`